1. How will this “modified online” program be implemented?

-That it is new, however, should not be any cause of concern.
-The program has been thoroughly reviewed and approved by the New York State Department of Education, and Canisius College is fully accredited to offer master's degrees in this discipline.
+The program is approved by the New York State Department of Education, and Canisius College is fully accredited to offer master's degrees in this discipline.

 7. Are the GREs really optional?

 Yes.
 We are looking for excellent students, and we recognize that evidence of excellence takes many forms.
-Each applicant is welcome to submit GRE scores, or not, depending on his/her own inclination.
+Each applicant is welcome to submit GRE scores, or not, depending on his/her inclination.
 The same applies to letters of recommendation and other supplementary material.
-It should be emphasized, however, that is does behoove each prospective applicant to submit sufficient material to convince the admissions committee of his/her promise of success at the graduate level of study.
+It should be emphasized, however, that it does benefits each prospective applicant to submit sufficient material to convince the admissions committee of his/her promise of success at the graduate level of study.

 8. What undergraduate background is expected in the applicant?

 We will readily entertain applicants with any undergraduate major.
 One of the strengths of Anthrozoology as a discipline is that it draws from almost every other field of study.
-Our program will be accessible to student with backgrounds as diverse as biology, social sciences, economics, philosophy, and jurisprudence.
-Our Anthrozoology program will be a big tent, with students participating from every angle on human-animal relationships.
+Our program will be accessible to student with various backgrounds, including biology, sociology, psychology, anthropology, economics, philosophy, and jurisprudence.